The View from This Tower

 The View from This Tower is the only full-length album by the American post-hardcore band Faraquet.
 It was released on Dischord Records in 2000 (Dischord #122).
 The album was the band's fourth, and last, recorded work.

 Production

-The album was produced in part by J. Robbins.
+The album was produced by J. Robbins at Inner Ear Studios.

 Critical reception

 The Washington Post wrote that "the band has no interest in comfortable or communal moments ...
 Its stand-offishness, however, is frequently bracing."
 Exclaim! called the album "a mesmerising blend of jagged, jazz-tinged, indie math rock."